miguel-altamirano/claude-follow-up-email-skill/README.md

 ## Built by

-[Miguel Altamirano](https://www.linkedin.com/in/miguel-altamirano/), founding AE at [Sluicebox](https://sluicebox.ai).
+[Miguel Altamirano](https://www.linkedin.com/in/miguel-altamirano/), founding GTM at [Sluicebox](https://sluicebox.ai).
+Ex-SAP.
 Shipped in public.

 If this saves you 30 minutes a week, the goodwill is enough.
 Issues and PRs welcome.